 - 2 tablespoons minced ginger

-- 1/2 cup sugar snap peas, strings removed, pods left whole
+- 1/2 cup sugar snap peas strings removed, pods left whole

-- 1/2 cup carrots, sliced 1/4 inch thick
+- 1/2 cup carrots sliced 1/4 inch (6 mm) thick

-- 1/2 cup celery, sliced 1/4 inch thick
+- 1/2 cup celery sliced 1/4 inch (6 mm) thick

 - 1/2 cup unsalted cashews (if using raw cashews, toast them in a dry skillet for a minute or two prior to tossing them into the stir-fry)

-- 1. In a medium bowl, combine the chicken, garlic, 1 teaspoon of the soy sauce, 1 teaspoon of the cornstarch, 1 teaspoon of the rice wine, 1/2 teaspoon of the salt, and sugar.
+- In a medium bowl, combine the chicken, garlic, 1 teaspoon of the soy sauce, 1 teaspoon of the cornstarch, 1 teaspoon of the rice wine, 1/2 teaspoon of the salt, and sugar.
 Stir to combine.

-- 2. In a small bowl combine the broth, the remaining 1 teaspoon soy sauce, 2 tablespoons rice wine, and 1/2 teaspoon cornstarch.
+- In a small bowl combine the broth, the remaining 1 teaspoon soy sauce, 2 tablespoons rice wine, and 1/2 teaspoon cornstarch.

-- 3. Heat a 14-inch flat-bottomed wok or a 12-inch skillet over high heat until a bead of water added vaporizes within 1 to 2 seconds of contact.
+- Heat a 14-inch (36 cm) flat-bottomed wok or a 12-inch (30 cm) skillet over high heat until a bead of water added vaporizes within 1 to 2 seconds of contact.
 Swirl in 1 tablespoon of the oil, tilting the wok to evenly coat the bottom of the pan.
 Add the ginger and, using a metal spatula, stir-fry until the ginger is fragrant, about 10 seconds.

-I substituted vegetable stock for the chicken (I had run out of homemade chicken stock) and I used gluten-free soy sauce, as I must now eat gluten-free.
-These two changes account for subtle differences in the flavour profile, but nothing too dramatic.
+I substituted vegetable stock for the chicken (I had run out of homemade chicken stock) and I used gluten-free soy sauce as I must now eat gluten-free.
+These two changes account for subtle differences in the flavor profile, but nothing too dramatic.
 The recipe delivers what it intends to by creating a fast stir-fry with a light sauce.
 (It’s so quick, it’s almost embarrassing.)
 It makes me want to try other recipes in Young’s book.

 I used a well-seasoned cast-iron skillet and watched the author’s recommended water-droplet dance evaporate in a second.
-I had success following the timing precisely, and I let the sugar snap peas cook about two minutes to turn a bright green.
+I had success following the timing precisely, and I let the sugar snap peas cook about 2 minutes to turn a bright green.
 I also had minor grease-splattering, but not much, because of the minimal oil required.
 To reduce cleanup, you can place sheets of aluminum foil on the stove top and the counter next to the pan.